James E. Campos

-James Edward Campos (born October 19, 1972) is an American businessman who served in the Trump administration as the Director of the Office of Economic Impact and Diversity at the United States Department of Energy (DOE) between 2018 and 2021.
-Campos was nominated to the position on March 2, 2018 by President Donald Trump and confirmed 98-2 by the United States Senate on April 9, 2018.
+James Edward Campos (born October 19, 1972) is an American businessman who currently serves as Deputy Secretary of Commerce and Trade in Virginia under the Youngkin administration, with a portfolio focused on energy development, innovation and advancement.
+Campos also currently serves as the Executive Director of the Virginia Tobacco Region Revitalization Commission, an economic development organization focused on Southern and Southwest Virginia.
+Campos served in the Trump administration as the Director of the Office of Economic Impact and Diversity at the United States Department of Energy (DOE) between 2018 and 2021.
+Campos was nominated to the position on March 2, 2018 by President Donald Trump and confirmed 96-2 by the United States Senate on April 9, 2018.

-Education

-Campos has earned a B.A. and an M.S. from the University of Maryland and an M.B.A. from the University of Glasgow.
-During his master's program, Campos also matriculated at Corpus Christi College, Oxford, where he studied business and literature and spent a year in Barcelona, Spain where he studied cultural studies.

-Campos is currently enrolled in Stanford University's professional studies certificate program in Energy Innovation & Emerging Technologies.
-Campos holds an executive business program certificate from Georgetown University’s McDonough School of Business and is certified as an Inspector/Investigator by the National Council on Licensure, Enforcement and Regulation.
-Campos is also a trained conflict resolution mediator with the Clark County, Nevada Neighborhood Justice Center.
-Campos also holds a graduate certificate in Diversity & Inclusion from Cornell University.
+Career

-Early Political Career
+Early political career

-In 2002, Campos was the Coalitions Director for Nevada Republican Attorney General nominee Brian Sandoval's campaign.

-In 2004, Campos worked on the campaign to re-elect George W Bush as president.
+Campos worked on the 2004 campaigns of Brian Sandoval and George W Bush as president.
 In 2005, Campos was the state director of the Young Hispanic Republican Association.

-In 2006, Campos worked as the Minority Coalitions Outreach Coordinator on Nevada Republican gubernatorial nominee Jim Gibbons campaign.
-After the General Election, Campos would go on to serve as Director of Governor Gibbons office in Las Vegas.
+In 2006, Campos worked as the Minority Coalitions Outreach Coordinator on Nevada Republican gubernatorial nominee Jim Gibbons campaign and then as Director of Governor Gibbons office in Las Vegas.after the election.

-In February 2007, Campos was appointed as the statewide Commissioner of the Nevada Consumer Affairs Division (NCAD), the state government entity that regulates deceptive trade practices in the marketplace.
-During Campos tenure, the NCAD developed the first state-based fraud fighting website in the country: www.fightfraud.nv.gov.
-The website informed consumers about recent fraudulent activities and scams.
-In 2007, Campos founded and chaired the Nevada FightFraud Task Force.
-The task force is composed of local, state and Federal law enforcement agencies and was the first of its kind in the state of Nevada.
+In February 2007, Campos was appointed as the statewide Commissioner of the Nevada Consumer Affairs Division (NCAD).

 In 2008, Campos was the Nevada Hispanic Chair for Republican presidential nominee John McCain’s campaign.

 In March 2009, the duties of the NCAD were absorbed by the Nevada Attorney General's Office.
 Subsequently, Campos was named Deputy Administrator of Workforce Solutions in the Nevada Department of Employment, Training & Rehabilitation.

 In 2012, Campos was named as a member of Republican presidential nominee Mitt Romney’s National Hispanic Steering Committee.

 From March 2015 to April 2018, Campos served as a State Regulator on the Nevada Taxicab Commission.

 Campos has held several additional state-wide gubernatorial appointments in Nevada, including: